Poland uses state-owned refiner to buy regional media firm | Law-Order

 Poland uses state-owned refiner to buy regional media firm

 State-controlled Polish refiner PKN Orlen is buying regional newspaper publisher Polska Press from its German owner, bringing more of the local media back into Polish hands.
-The ruling Law and Justice (PiS) party has long argued that foreign media companies have too much influence in Poland, distorting public debate.
+The ruling Law and Justice (PiS) party has long argued that foreign media companies have too much influence in Poland, distorting public debate, but critics say the government wants to increase state control over independent media.

-"We are taking over the publishing house @Polska_Press.
-Thanks to the transaction, we will gain access to 17.4 million users of portals belonging to the group," PKN Chief Executive Daniel Obajtek said on Twitter.
-A government spokesman was not immediately available to comment.
+In comments emailed to Reuters, PKN Orlen chief executive Daniel Obajtek said the acquisition was a business investment. "(It) should be treated as an important element supporting sales, which is extremely important in the context of the further development of the PKN Orlen retail network," he said.

 - READ MORE ON: